EnricoLatella/enricolatella/README.md

 - 👋 Hi, I’m Enrico Latella from Italy 🇮🇹
 - 👀 I’m an Algorithmic Trader with expertise in designing and implementing cutting-edge Trading Strategies.
 Possessing a Master's degree in Insurance and Finance Innovation and Portfolio Risk Management, I bring a unique blend of financial acumen and innovation to the trading domain.
 - 🌱 I’m currently developing Trading Systems using Python.
 I mainly trade Futures and Forex using Candlestick patterns recognition.
-- 💞️ I’m looking to collaborate on financial projects using Pyhton.
-Please feel free to contact me.
+- 💞️ I’m looking to collaborate on financial projects using Python.
+Please feel free to reach me out.
 - 📫 How to reach me out: Please contact me on my LinkedIn profile: https://www.linkedin.com/in/enricolatella/

 <!---